IN SUPPORT OF MUSLIMS ON THE LEHIGH CAMPUS AND IN THE COMMUNITY

-The community is invited to attend Friday Prayer service held weekly during the academic year at 1:10 p.m. in Packer Memorial Church.
+The community is invited to attend Friday Prayer service held weekly during the academic year at 1:10 p.m. - Currently Virtually.
+Please contact Dr. Walead Mossad for details.
 Service and prayer lead by Dr. Walead Mosaad, Director of Muslim Student Life.

 Senseless violence affects us all, and we reaffirm in this moment that our obligations to care for one another, to live peacefully and to treat each other with respect are never abridged by distances or geographic boundaries.
 We deplore Friday’s terrorist attack on Muslims in New Zealand and condemn all hate crimes directed at people because of their religious commitments.
 The right to worship freely, without interference--and certainly without threat of violence--is enshrined in our fundamental political beliefs as Americans, and the Lehigh University campus joins in the chorus of voices around the globe who are condemning these murderous anti-Islamic acts, while expressing sympathies for those who lost loved ones in New Zealand.

-In solidarity with those suffering loss in New Zealand due to these horrendous events, the University Chaplain’s Office will sponsor a Campus Vigil on Friday, March 22 at 12:30 p.m. in Packer Memorial Church.
-The Vigil will be followed by the regular Friday Muslim service, which will open with a meditation from Dr. Walead Mosaad, Director of Muslim Student Life.
-The entire campus community is invited to the Vigil being held in remembrance of those killed in New Zealand, and in support of the victim survivors who suffer profound bereavement due to these tragic events.
+In solidarity with those suffering loss in New Zealand due to these horrendous events, the University Chaplain’s Office sponsored a Campus Vigil on Friday, March 22 n Packer Memorial Church.
+The Vigil was followed by the regular Friday Muslim service, which was opened with a meditation from Dr. Walead Mosaad, Director of Muslim Student Life.
+The entire campus community was invited to the Vigil being held in remembrance of those killed in New Zealand, and in support of the victim survivors who suffer profound bereavement due to these tragic events.

 Dr. Lloyd Steffen